octopus-foundation/backend-cookbook/idempotent-operations/idempotent-operations.md

 ```

 ## callbacks processing
-External system callbacks (e.g. Slack webhooks, etc) - should also be handled idempotently.
-It's same case as client-server processing.
+External system callbacks (e.g. Slack webhooks, etc.) should also be handled idempotently.
+It's the same case scenario as client-server processing.

 # TRX id generation

 ## Random number
-Worst case of trx because collision probability is too high.
+This is the worst way to generate trx IDs because collision probability is too high.

 ## UUID
-Best algorithm for unique trx generation is UUID.
-It's simple, fast, has implementation on almost all languages and
+The best algorithm for unique trx generation is UUID.
+It's simple, fast, has implementation capabilities in almost all languages and the probability of collision is very low.
-probability of collision is very low.
-Also, you can dramatically decrease collision probability just specifying the context
+Also, you can dramatically decrease collision probability just by specifying the context of UUIDs.
-of uuids.
-For example - per user or per site.
-Probability of UUID v4 collision is still 1 in 100 billion
-if you generate just 1 billion UUIDs.
+For example, per user or per site.
+The probability of UUID v4 collision is still 1 in 100 billion even if you generate 1 billion UUIDs.

 ## Using hash function as trx
-You can use body hash to use body as trx, but please note, that you may have some race conditions.
+You can use body hash to use body as trx, but please note that this may cause some issues.
-For example, if you have some callback from payment system, then you may receive multiple calls with same data,
+For example, if you have a callback from a payment system, then you may receive multiple calls with the same data, but at different times.
-but different time.
-It's not big problem, but you should think about it before implementation.
+It's not a big problem, but you should think about it before implementation.

 # Common mistakes

 ## Wrong "place"
-Common mistake in idempotency implementation is to return something like ALREADY_PROCESSED response, but not the original
+A common mistake in idempotency implementation is to return something like an ALREADY_PROCESSED response, but not the original response.
-response.
 It's not idempotency!
-For example in user registration by email.
-You have registration request processing:
+For example, in user registration by email you have registration request processing:

 ```go
 package server